sourcetoad/rule-helper-for-laravel/README.md

 ### Rule

-The `Rule` class is an extension of the Laravel `\Illuminate\Validation\Rule` class to expose the rest of the built-in rules via static methods.
+The `Rule` class provides the same methods as the Laravel `\Illuminate\Validation\Rule` class, with the rest of the built-in rules exposed via static methods.

 #### Basic usage